 - A Website Named Desire is an interactive infographic of the amorphous web site creation process, began as a real world poster that we wished to move onto the web.
 This project enhances

 the real world experience by enabling annotation of high resolution graphical content with markers, Canvases which scale, slide and are interactive, in a compelling and intuitive way.

 Social Timeline interactive visualization which allows users to download FriendFeed entries for a particular FriendFeed user, view them on a timeline and pivot on this data in several ways.
 This sample demonstrates some advanced control concepts such as

 - Descry is not a toolkit.
 It contains classes and fragments of code or design elements that someone might reuse, but it was not our design goal to make this content generic enough to start plugging in data without redesign and work.

 - This is not how Microsoft recommends building infographics or visualizations.
 This code is about how we built, what we thought were four interesting Interactive Infographic data visualizations.
-Hopefully you'll learn a thing or two, and maybe even contribute to the project.
+Hopefully you'll learn a thing or two, and maybe even contribute

 - The Descry source is not meant for non-developers.
 To do anything with this code would require making modifications to source and recompilation, and that requires a Silverlight/Web development environment to be set up.